EISMGard/pod2book-web-mm/_pages/about.md

 layout: single
 ---

 The idea for transcribing podcasts to ebooks (pod2book) came about whilst listening to a podcast that was very scientific, with a lot of details.
 I wanted to capture what the person was saying and be able to go back and review, highlight, create notes, study, etc. Then came different podcasts I wanted to do the same thing with.
-Well, necessity being the mother of invention, I coded something on up and it worked pretty good.
+Well, necessity being the mother of invention, I managed to hack together something and it worked pretty well.

 I then thought to myself, "Self, this could also be valuable for other people that are neurodivergent, or just like to read."
 I also shared the idea with someone else, and they were like, "Oh yeah that would help people that are deaf or hard of hearing too."
 I wish I thought of that part myself.